cdown/srt/README.rst

 files`_.
 Take a look at the quickstart_ for a basic overview of the library.
 `Detailed API documentation`_ is also available.

 Want to see some examples of its use?
-Take a look at the srt-tools_ repo.
+Take a look at the `tools shipped with the library`_.

 Why choose this library?
 ------------------------